owen-salter/spotify-static-visualizer/README.md

 # spotify-static-visualizer
-Webscraping and modifying images found on pitchfork from spotify listening activity.
+Webscraping and modifying images found on pitchfork from spotify listening activity, in Python.

 Current External Libraies Used:
   -Beautifulsoup